srsudar/eg/eg/examples/ls.md

 # Basic Usage

-Display the contents of a directory
+Display the contents of a directory:

     ls <directory>